What is Bariatric surgery?

 - Patients who suffer hypertension can see benefits of this treatment in a span of a couple of 2-4 months.

 - Diabetic patients who are suffering from obesity can be treated using this surgery.

-- It can used to improve cardiovascular conditions ( breathing disorders, high cholesterol levels)
+- It can be used to improve cardiovascular conditions ( breathing disorders, high cholesterol levels)

-- After this disease, you are more prone to nutritional deficiencies such as Osteoporosis (condition were bones become weak and brittle).
+- After this disease, you are more prone to nutritional deficiencies such as Osteoporosis (condition where bones become weak and brittle).

 - Skin infections and nerve problems are some of the other complications post the procedure